Siphonophora/mjconrad.com/_posts/2022/2022-04-03-gobie-devlog-1.md

 permalink: blog/2022/gobie-devlog-1
 ---

 In [the last post about Gobie](/blog/2021/simplifying-csharp-source-generation) I outlined how a source generator which relies on user defined templates might work.
-In this post, I will briefly cover a proof of concept I have put together which is now available on Nuget.
+In this post, I will briefly cover a proof of concept I have put together which is now available on NuGet.
 All we have at this point is a narrow slice of the functionality that is needed.

 [![NuGet](https://shields.io/nuget/v/Gobie.svg)](https://www.nuget.org/packages/Gobie/)